mbellehumeur/OHIF-FHIR/README.md

  Once the subscription is successful, the other elements of the panel are enabled.
  The 'Get context' button queries the hub for the current context.
 A typical use case is to query the hub after start-up and redirect the viewer to the current study automatically.

+ The 'Publish' button is enabled after you select an event to send fom the drop down list.
+The events from the lists are defined in the files in the testData directory.
+The publish button will send to the hub and the hub response will be displayed in the text area below.

 ### How to use the extension in your FHIRcast integration

 #### Installation